hpe-storage/scod/docs/csi_driver/operations.md

 !!! important
     Ensure these shell variables are set at all times.

-In order to copy data out from a `PVC` the running workload needs to be disassociated with the `PVC`.
-It's not possible to scale the replicas to zero, the exception being `ReadWriteMany` `PVCs` but that could lead to data inconsistency problems and these procedures assumes application consistency by having the workload shut down.
+In order to copy data out of a `PVC`, the running workload needs to be disassociated with the `PVC`.
+It's not possible to scale the replicas to zero, the exception being `ReadWriteMany` `PVCs` which could lead to data inconsistency problems.
+These procedures assumes application consistency by having the workload shut down.

-It's out of scope for this procedure how to shut down the particular workload.
+It's out of scope for this procedure to demonstrate how to shut down a particular workload.
 Ensure there are no `volumeattachments` associated with the `PersistentVolume`.

 ```text
 kubectl get volumeattachment -o json | \